comp423-23s/final-project-final-d5/forum.md

 * ***frontend/src/app/makeforum*** - component for creating a new forum post
 * ***frontend/src/app/pagination*** - component for pagination

+### Tips for adding a new feature:
-For starters, look through the files and trace through how a post is created and posted on the forum on both the frontend and backend.
-Most of the features implemented right now contain both parts.
-Understanding this process on both ends will give more clarity in how to implement improvements on the features, regardless of what side the changes end up.
+1) Look through the files and trace through how a post is created and posted on the forum on both the frontend and backend.
+  * Most of the current features contain frontend and backend concerns.
+  * Understanding this process on both ends will give more clarity in how to implement new features/improve existing features, regardless of if your proposed changes effect the frontend or backend.

-The next step, accordingly, would be to figure out if your proposed feature change involves frontend, backend, or both.
-This will determine how responsibilities are split in your team, or if you are working solo, the tasks you will need to complete.
-Implementing a steady workflow requires choosing which tasks to prioritize and doing them on time: using the project board on GitHub is a good way of ensuring you are staying on track.
+2) Determine how responsibilities are split in your team, or if you are working solo, the tasks you will need to complete.
+  * Implementing a steady workflow requires choosing which tasks to prioritize and doing them on time: using the project board on GitHub is a good way of ensuring you are staying on track.

-As always, documentation on the code, code commits, and GitHub are excellent ways of tracking where you are on the implementation and what task to tackle next -- especially when it involves a lot of dynamic parts.
+3) Documentation on the code, code commits, and GitHub are excellent ways of tracking where you are on the implementation and what task to tackle next -- especially when it involves a lot of dynamic parts.
+  * Good documentation allows for future devs to understand what changes you made / how they might be able to improve upon said changes

 ## Future Work